Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Hyperbolic slices

 \begin{lemma} If $Z_1,Z_2\in \Span(l_1,\dots,l_k)$, then $\H_L(a)$ is compact. \end{lemma} \begin{proof} As the empty set is compact we can assume that there is $z \in \H_L(a)$.
 Furthermore we write $Z_1=\sum_{i=1}^k \lambda_i l_i$ and $Z_2=\sum_{i=1}^k \chi_i l_i$ for some $\lambda_1,\dots,\lambda_k,\chi_1,\dots,\chi_k \in \R$ and denote by $x=(x_1,\dots,x_n)\in \R^n$ the roots of

 Then $e_1(x) = z_1 =\sum_{i=1}^k \lambda_i l_i(x)=\sum_{i=1}^k \lambda_i a_i$ and $e_2(x) = \sum_{i=1}^k \chi_i a_i$ and hence

 This shows that $x$ is contained in a ball, thus $\H_L(a)$ is bounded.
-Furthermore as the roots of a polynomial depend continuously on the coefficients it is clear that $H_L(a)$ is closed and therefore compact (see Remark \ref{rem:2}). \end{proof} We close with several examples of two-dimensional hyperbolic slices which highlight the various mentioned scenarios.
+Furthermore, as the roots of a polynomial depend continuously on the coefficients it is clear that $H_L(a)$ is closed and therefore compact (see Remark \ref{rem:2}). \end{proof} We close this section with a selection of examples of two-dimensional hyperbolic slices which highlight the various mentioned scenarios.

-\begin{example}For $k\geq 2$ the case of a hyperbolic slice obtained by fixing the $k$ first coefficients of a monic polynomial corresponds to the setup studied by Arnold \cite{arnol1986hyperbolic} and Kostov \cite{kostov1989geometric}.
-The corresponding set of hyperbolic polynomials then is always compact (see Lemma \ref{compact}) and contractible or empty.
-Consider $\H_L(0,a)$, where $a<0$ and